sudhar31/Library_Management_System/Library Management System/readme.md

 Questions:
-Creating Tables and Adding Data
+Creating Tables and Adding Data:
 1. Create Tables: Write SQL statements to create the authors, books, borrowers, and borrowed_books tables with the given structures.
 2. Insert Data:
 	Insert at least 3 authors into the authors table.